Denmark national football team: Hjulmand era: 2020–2024

+2024–present: Riemer era

+Morten Wieghorst never managed the team in a competitive game, since he had to go on sick leave on 26 August 2024, and he was replaced as caretaker by Lars Knudsen.
+Knudsen oversaw Denmark's first four matches of the UEFA Nations League, beginning with a 2–0 win against Switzerland on 5 September 2024.

+On 24 October 2024, former Anderlecht manager Brian Riemer was named new manager of the Danish national football team.
+His first match in charge of Denmark saw them fall to a 2–1 loss against Spain during the UEFA Nations League group stage.

+On 23 March 2025, Denmark played against Portugal during the Nations League quarter-finals, which ended in a 5–3 aggregate loss for Denmark after extra time; this was the first time that Denmark had qualified for the knockout stage of the UEFA Nations League.

 Team image

 Supporters

-Apart from the national team, Denmark is equally famous for its traveling fans, known as roligans.
+Apart from the national team, Denmark is famous for its traveling fans, known as roligans.
 The movement emerged during the 1980s as the declared opposition to hooliganism.
 The goal of the roligan movement is calm, yet cheerful, support during the matches, as "rolig" means "calm" in the Danish language.
 The roligans have since developed an image of easy-going nature and rabid support, and are often considered amongst the world's best national team fans, along with the Tartan Army of Scotland.
 They were collectively given the FIFA FairPlay Award at the 1984 European Championships.
+The term "roligan" was invented by the editors of the Danish newspaper B.T. in 1985, and later included in the Danish dictionary.
 Just before the 1986 World Cup, the roligan movement was organized in order to support the national team at the tournament.

 The reputation of the Danish supporters was sullied by an attack from a fan which occurred in June 2007 in the Euro 2008 qualifying match against Sweden, when an enraged Danish supporter invaded the pitch and tried to attack the referee, following his decision to hand out a red card for Christian Poulsen and a penalty kick to Sweden in the last minute of the match.
-The attacking fan was stopped by some of the Danish football players on the field before he reached the referee, but due to the episode, the match was immediately cancelled by the referee, with UEFA subsequently deciding to award a 0–3 default defeat to Denmark as punishment.
+The attacking fan was stopped by some of the Danish football players on the field before he reached the referee, but due to the episode, the match was immediately cancelled by the referee, with UEFA subsequently deciding to award a 3–0 default defeat to Denmark as punishment.